+We consider a network of streets modeled as a homogeneous \ac{PLP}, $\mathcal{P} = \{L_1, L_2, \dots\}$~\cite{ghatak2019small}.
+A line $L_i \in \mathcal{P}$ corresponds to a tuple $(\theta_i, r_i)$, where $r_i$ is the length of the normal to $L_i$ from the origin and $\theta_i$ is the angle between the normal and the $x$-axis.
+The parameters $\mathbf{q}_i := (\theta_i,r_i)$ reside in the representation space $\mathcal{D} \equiv [0,2\pi) \times (0,\infty)$.
+The number of parameter points, $I$, in any $S \subset \mathcal{D}$ follows the Poisson distribution with parameter $\lambda_{\rm L}|S|$, where $|S|$ represents the Lebesgue measure of $S$.
 The locations of the vehicles with mounted radars on the street $L_{i}$ follow a one-dimensional \ac{PPP}, $\Phi_{{\rm L}_i}$, with intensity $\lambda$, that represents the vehicular density.
 The \ac{PPP} of the vehicle locations on any street is independent of the corresponding distributions on the other streets.
 Hence, the complete distribution of the vehicles is a homogeneous \ac{PLCP} $\Phi$, on the domain $\mathcal{P}$ where $\Phi = \bigcup_{{\rm L}_i \in \mathcal{P}} \Phi_{{\rm L}_i}$.
 Our analysis is carried out from the perspective of an ego radar located at the origin of the two-dimensional plane.
-We model the ego radar as the typical point of $\Phi$.
-In particular, let us define
+We model the ego radar as the typical point of $\Phi$. { It is important of highlight that while this assumption facilitates tractable analysis, it does not capture potential correlations in the spatial deployment of radars along structured line processes (e.g., roadways or corridors).
+An alternative approach is to employ the \ac{BLCP} or inhomogeneous \ac{PLCP}, which allows for more realistic modeling of radar interferers distributed along random lines.
+Incorporating such inhomogeneity is left outside the present scope and is discussed in detail in the numerical results section.} In particular, let us define